Birmingham Bulls (WHA)

 The Birmingham Bulls were a professional ice hockey team based in Birmingham, Alabama.
 They played in the World Hockey Association from 1976 to 1979 and the Central Hockey League from 1979 to 1981.
 The Bulls played their home games at the Birmingham Jefferson Convention Center.

 Prior to being in Birmingham, the team was known as the Ottawa Nationals and the Toronto Toros.
 The Birmingham Bulls' name has been used for other hockey teams such as the Birmingham Bulls of the East Coast Hockey League and the Birmingham Bulls of the Southern Professional Hockey League.

 History

 The Toros had been modestly successful on the ice since moving to Toronto before the start of the 1973–74 season and had drawn fairly well by WHA standards.
-However, onerous lease terms at Maple Leaf Gardens led owner John Bassett to move to Birmingham.
+However, onerous lease terms at Maple Leaf Gardens led owner John F. Bassett to move to Birmingham.